0xN3utr0n/Noteme/README.md

 # Noteme
-Noteme is a polymorphic ELF packer/crypter.
-It aims to create hardened and stealthy troyans.
+Noteme is an ELF packer/crypter that aims to create hardened and stealthy troyans.
 The target can either be a shared object or an executable, but it's required to be x86_64 compatible.
 The payload can be a shellcode or a statically linked ELF binary.